Melbourne Victory FC Youth: Stadiums

-The team play their home matches at Epping Stadium in Melbourne's northern suburb of Epping.
-The stadium has a total capacity of 10,000, with a single grandstand of approximately 1,000 seats.
-Past venues used as a home ground by the club have been South Melbourne FC home ground Lakeside Stadium in Albert Park, Bentleigh Greens' Kingston Heath in Cheltenham and Northcote City's John Cain Memorial Reserve in Thornbury; however, with the side now competing the top division of Victorian football, along with all three of these sides, ground-sharing with any of the sides was not a preferred option, with Epping Stadium providing the club with the facilities required.
+The team play their home matches at The Home of the Matildas in Melbourne's northern suburb of Bundoora.
+The stadium has a total capacity of 3,000, with a single grandstand of approximately 800 seats.
+Past venues used as a home ground by the club have been South Melbourne FC home ground Lakeside Stadium in Albert Park, Bentleigh Greens' Kingston Heath in Cheltenham, Northcote City's John Cain Memorial Park in Thornbury and Whittlesea Ranges' Epping Stadium in Epping.
 The team has also played competitive matches at Victory's senior team home venues, AAMI Park and Etihad Stadium.

 Former players

 This is a list of former Melbourne Victory Youth players, who have played at least 20 A-League competitive matches for the first team.